Victorian Railways flat wagons: Prestige Containers—KPC

 In 1963 a pair of K flat wagons were fitted with custom container ports, for the loading of containers from the Ararat fabric mills to West Footscray yard for distribution.
 The two were classed KPC and numbered 501 and 502, with the "P" in the code indicating the "Prestige" factory.
 The containers were supplied and loaded by the company.
-In 1969 a further two, 503 and 504, were added to the fleet ex open wagons, and a fifth from an open tippler coal wagon in 1971.
-Notably, 503 and 504 were slightly longer than the other three.
-All five had been withdrawn from service by the mid-1980s.

 Flexi-Van traffic

 During early containerisation trials, the concept of the Flexi Van was introduced on Australian Railways.
 This involved semi-skeletal flat wagons with a turntable mounted in the middle, so that containers could be unloaded perpendicular to the train instead of requiring a crane.
 This method had been deployed successfully in America by the New York Central Railroad.

 FV

 To test the method, the South Australian Railways constructed four FV wagons; two for their system and two for the Victorian Railways.

 In 1962 the VR's wagons were reclassified as FVF.
 They operated both on broad and standard gauge, although the latter was far more common.
 By 1979 they were both stored.
 It is not clear whether either wagon wore the code VQAY, and they certainly never operated as such.
 Instead, in 1982, they were converted to safety wagons (to separate dangerous loads from the rest of a consist), and recoded VDSY.
 Side sills were added to strengthen the underframes, and the central turntables were removed.
 By 1988 they had been recoded to VDSF.